cryptosense/ctypes_issue/README.md

 # Requires
 ```
+opam switch 4.02.1+PIC
 opam install ctypes
 ```

-# TEST ME
+# How to test

 make all

 # Files

-- main.ml => an ocaml program that load a shared lib using ctype.
+- main.ml => an ocaml program that loads a shared lib using ctypes.
-- shared_lib_decl.ml => a shared library that expose 2 functions.
+- shared_lib_decl.ml => a shared library that exposes two test functions.